README¶

 ‘pre_test_’ - at the beginning of each test.
 After metadata of the chroot was recorded for later comparison.

 ‘is_testable_’ - before installing your package.
 If this script returns a non-zero return value, the installation of the package will be skipped.
-With a return value of 1 the test will be reported as successful, but with a return value if 2 it will be reported as failed.
-Use this to flag packages that cannot be be tested with piuparts by design (e.g. usrmerge), require not publicly available external ressources (e.g. some downloader packages) or are broken beyond repair (e.g. buggy packages in archived releases).
+With a return value of 1 the test will be reported as successful, but with a return value of 2 it will be reported as failed.
+Use this to flag packages that cannot be tested with piuparts by design (e.g. usrmerge), require not publicly available external resources (e.g. some downloader packages) or are broken beyond repair (e.g. buggy packages in archived releases).
 Use the return value of 2 for seriously broken packages that can break piuparts.

 ‘pre_install_’ - before installing your package.
 Depending on the test, this may be run multiple times.
 The PIUPARTS_TEST and PIUPARTS_PHASE variables can be used to distinguish the cases.